ymniquet/eQuimageLab/src/equimagelab/docs/source/composite.rst

 Histograms and statistics
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The histograms and statistics of the RGB and composite channels can be computed with the following methods of the :py:class:`Image <equimagelab.equimage.image.Image>` class:
+The histograms and statistics of all channels can be computed with the following methods of the :py:class:`Image <equimagelab.equimage.image.Image>` class:

 .. currentmodule:: equimagelab.equimage.image_stats.MixinImage